percyku/learning-server-springboot/README.md

 # RESTful API

-You can use postman to test those API.
+You can use postman to test those APIs.

 Please follow this [detail](https://github.com/percyku/learning-server-springboot/blob/master/restful-api-operation.md) to operate